shankar-r10n/spt-aca-hol/README.md

 2. Optionally, work through and complete the listed challenge(s).

 **NOTE:**  -
 a.
-Please note that the container images for the 2 APIs and 1 UI - is pulled from a public Docker repository in this lab.
+Please note that the container images for the 2 APIs and 1 UI - are pulled from a public Docker repository in this lab.
    If you choose to utilize your own container image repository, utilize the [Lab3\src] folder and the associated Dockerfiles to build and push the images to your          container registry of choice / repository and substitute the values in the relevant steps.

 b.
-The source code for the 3 container apps is from this Azure Sample for ACA - https://github.com/Azure-Samples/dotNET-FrontEnd-to-BackEnd-on-Azure-Container-Apps
+The source code for the 3 container apps used in the lab to follow is taken from the following sample: - https://github.com/Azure-Samples/dotNET-FrontEnd-to-BackEnd-on-Azure-Container-Apps
 ***
 **Why is it relevant to the customer ?**

-Applies to the customer aspect where different teams own their set of core APIs but do have elements integrated usage - arising from Marketblitz's acquisition of 2 different companies.
+Applies to the customer scenario  where different teams own their set of core APIs but there is a need for API integration and cross-service usage - arising from Marketblitz's acquisition of 2 different companies.

 ***